-The main breeding grounds of this large grasshopper-like insect are in northern Zambia and southern Tanzania, where it periodically swarms and migrates.
+The main breeding grounds of this large grasshopperlike insect are in northern Zambia and southern Tanzania, where it periodically swarms and migrates.
+The young hoppers are flightless.
+They move about in large bands and are voracious feeders.
+They develop into winged adults, form swarms and may travel vast distances.